SamPusegaonkar/ImageProcessing/README.md

 **The above code is written in C/C++ Language.**

 **Description**: This repo consists of basic image processing programs.
-A list for all the programs is given below.
+A list of all the programs is given below.
 - Negative of an image- negative.c
 - Thresholding -threshold.c
 - Contrast Stretching - contrast.c